AstrobioMike/AstrobioMike.github.io/R/basics.md

 # Important note!
 **Maybe the most important thing to keep in mind here is that this is all about *exposure*, not memorization or mastering anything.
 Don't worry about the details.
 At first we just need to starting building a mental framework of the foundational rules and concepts.
 That equips us to figure out the things we need to, when we need to do them** 🙂

 This module is designed for those that are either completely new to R, or have some experience but maybe don't feel as solid about some of the fundamentals as they'd like.
 It will run through the very basics such as setting up your working environment, assigning variables, "indexing" (subsetting data), reading in and writing out data.
-Some relevant terminology is presented [here](/R/index){:target="_blank"} if you find yourself seeing some words that are unfamilar to you.
-This page is meant to be a quick-start to get you into and using the R environment.
+Some relevant terminology is presented [here](/R/index){:target="_blank"} if you find yourself seeing some words that are unfamilar.
+This page is meant to be a quick-start to get us into and using the R environment.

-Part of what makes R so valuable and powerful are all of the open-source packages people have developed for it.
+> Part of what makes R so valuable and powerful are all of the open-source packages people have developed for it.
 We won't be getting into installing packages here, but there is a separate page [here](/R/installing_packages){:target="_blank"} that covers some of the typical avenues for installing packages (and some of the common problems that may arise).

 <br>
 <br>